 Here’s a basic truth: everyone wants a “positive” culture.
 This is most certainly true if you’re in charge in an association.
 You want to be able to say that the culture there is good or positive—maybe even cool, fun, or awesome.
 Right?

 And what makes a culture strong?
-That one’s easy: a strong culture is one that makes the organization more successful.
+That one’s easy: A strong culture makes the organization more successful.
 That sounds obvious, but it’s not put into practice as much as you might think.
 We associate culture with some kind of positive vibe or an aspirational set of values, and we fail to make the critical connection between what is valued internally and what drives the success of the enterprise.

 I worked with a small nonprofit once, which identified “we have each other’s backs” as their most important core value.
 Sounds nice, doesn’t it?
 Well they didn’t choose it because of the warm and fuzzies — it was strategic.
 In their operating environment, they were required to constantly maintain a delicate balance between the individuals they served (a group of industry specialists serving all over the world) and the large government bureaucracy that employed these specialists.
 They learned that maintaining that delicate balance was critical to success—and they couldn’t keep it if they were constantly looking over their shoulder for complaining or passive-aggressive colleagues in the background.
 That kind of behavior brought the whole delicately-balanced-system down.
 So, in their culture, if you’re not willing to support your colleagues (even if you disagree with them), then you can’t work there.
 That’s what a strong culture does — it takes a stand on the kind of behavior that drives real success(and, of course, takes a stand against the behaviors that do the opposite).